 A tax professional handles tax matters on a daily basis.
 They stay abreast of all tax codes and how they affect various consumers.
 Therefore, they are best placed to advise you on the impact of these changes and how you should file your next returns.
 Should you choose to do it yourself, always check how such changes affect your next returns.

 There are tax-deductible expenses and tax credits that most taxpayers qualify for, but the system and common tax software may not be updated on them.
 Therefore, you lose precious money and end up overpaying your taxes when you don’t claim all your relevant deductibles and credits.

 A tax professional is aware of the latest credits and deductibles and how they affect various individuals and businesses.
 Therefore, he/she can ensure that you take advantage of them to reduce your payable taxes.
 If you have overpaid in the past, he/she can also help you to file amendments and request for refunds.

 Finally, should you ever be audited, a tax professional can work with you and your business to get the relevant bills, receipts and documents to support your returns.
 He/she can represent you when dealing with the IRS to ensure that you are protected.
 While only 1 percent of taxpayers are audited, it is best to have a tax professional if you ever land in these murky waters.

 Tax accountants and tax professionals are real people, which means you can defer to them with any questions or concerns you have.
-Before filing your taxes this year, talk to a tax professional and find out how they can help you wade the murky waters of taxation reporting.
+Before filing past taxes this year, talk to a tax professional and find out how they can help you wade the murky waters of taxation reporting.